Overview

 provides common building blocks that remove much of the complexity of

 writing a plugin.
 These building blocks are called layers.
-In the given implementation of a plugin, two layers are used: checkpoint
+In the given implementation of a plugin, I use checkpoint

-function); if the JWT is valid, the function inserts a decoded role to a request’s context to use in a
+JWT is valid, the function inserts a decoded role to a request’s context.
+Later, it will be used to insert role

 To enable the Apollo Router to discover your plugin, you need to register the plugin: